Kisange5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 !#/bin/bash
-Write a script that all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+Write a script that Display all lines of the file /etc/ssh/sshd_config starting with a letter.